Skip to contents

 Between-person heterogeneity in persistence is captured via a time-invariant baseline covariate xi∈{0,1}x_i \in \left\{ 0, 1 \right\} with one value per individual.
 The individual-specific transition matrix is modeled as vec(𝛃i)=vec(𝛃(xi))=vec(𝛃0)+vec(𝛃1)xi,\begin{equation} \mathrm{vec} \left( \boldsymbol{\beta}_i \right) = \mathrm{vec} \left( \boldsymbol{\beta} \left( x_i \right) \right) = \mathrm{vec} \left( \boldsymbol{\beta}_0 \right) + \mathrm{vec} \left( \boldsymbol{\beta}_1 \right) x_i, \end{equation} so that individuals with xi=0x_i = 0 follows 𝛃0\boldsymbol{\beta}_0, whereas individuals with xi=1x_i = 1 follow 𝛃0+𝛃1\boldsymbol{\beta}_0 + \boldsymbol{\beta}_1.
 Under the current specification, 𝛃1\boldsymbol{\beta}_1 increases the diagonal autoregressive parameters, implying that the xi=1x_i = 1 group exhibits greater persistenceβ€”deviations from an individual’s equilibrium decay more slowlyβ€”while remaining dynamically stable.

 In addition to explaining between-person differences in the DT-VAR parameters via the baseline covariate xix_i, we also include a distal outcome ziz_i measured once per individual.
-Conceptually, ziz_i can be interpreted as a later outcome (e.g., symptom severity, functioning, or substance use) whose between-person differences are partly explained by (a) each person’s estimated dynamic and mean parameters and (b) xix_i.
+Conceptually, ziz_i can be interpreted as a later outcome (e.g., symptom severity, functioning, or substance use) whose between-person differences are partly explained by (a) each person’s estimated set-point and dynamic parameters and (b) xix_i.

 The process noise covariance allows for small disturbances that may be correlated across constructs, permitting coordinated innovations even though the lagged dynamics are decoupled.
 Measurement errors are assumed to be minimal and symmetric across indicators.